OUR CRUCIAL SPRING CAMPAIGN IS NOW UNDERWAY

-An embargoed summary of the report is now available at http://www.faireconomy.org/flipitreport.
+An embargoed summary of the report is now available at https://www.faireconomy.org/flipitreport.
 The full report will be released on Wednesday, May 25, 2011.

 The authors of the study and other state tax fairness advocates will be available for interviews starting Wednesday, May 25, 2011.
 Video testimonies will also be available at www.faireconomy.org.

 United for a Fair Economy challenges the concentration of wealth and power that corrupts democracy, deepens the racial divide and tears communities apart.
 We use popular economics education, trainings, and creative communications to support social movements working for a resilient, sustainable and equitable economy.
 United for a Fair Economy believes another world is possible.
 We envision a global society which respects the humanity, rights, and creativity of all people.

 "We're taking the streets to shut it down and send the message to Sen. Schumer that he must STOP the #DirtyDeal being included in the debt ceiling bill!"

 As progressives excoriated President Joe Biden's debt ceiling deal with Republican lawmakers over "polluter giveaways" including the Mountain Valley Pipeline, activists rallied outside Sen. Chuck Schumer's Brooklyn home on Tuesday evening with a message for the majority leader: "Stop the dirty pipeline deal, or we shut down your block."